swarup03/intelunnati_Intellicons/Intellicons_ParulUniversity_Social Distancing Project using Computer Vision and Deep Learning/demo_videos/README.md

 Here are the Final Results of our project.

-Although we have added the drive link in the txt file above but still for your convenience, we have added the direct link to drive below:
+Although we have added the drive link in the txt file above but still for your convenience, we have added the direct link to the drive below: